alexhaislip/automated_facebook_friend_removal/README.md

 # automated_facebook_friend_removal
-A simple script to remove facebook friends for you.
+A simple script to remove facebook friends for you.\

+How to install:

+- pip install requirements.txt

+Running the file CMD or Terminal:

+python3 main.py --username test@gmail.com --password testpassword123$